 Auto body shops

 These are not the same as garages.
-An auto body shop is where you want to take your car after it’s been in an accident and needs repairs.
+An auto body shop is where you want to take your car after it’s been in an accident and there is vehicle damage.
 Why?
 Because auto body shops specifically fix the body of your vehicle — your frame, doors, windows, bumpers, etc. They have specialized equipment and experience that most standard auto repair shops don’t have access to.
 Some auto body shops may also be able to repair internal issues with your car, but not always.
 Your insurance provider is usually a great source to help find a great auto body shop, but we’ll touch more on that later.

 This may be where you purchased your new, certified pre-owned, or used vehicle.
 They’re usually a good bet when it comes to specialty repairs on specific models as their mechanics are trained by manufacturers.
 However, they do sit on the higher end of the cost scale.

-How to find a good auto repair shop
+How to find good auto repair shops

 Ask your friends and family (or read reviews).